Fsel7/FractureZone/README.md

 **very** easy.
 Furthermore, assuming maps have enough spawner locations, you can easily reuse your game.xml for different maps or swap between spawner setups on the same map.

+## Building the project
+According to GitHub Actions, the project can be built using CMake and should work out of the box for the following operating systems:
+- Windows 32 bit, 64 bit
+- macOS 11+ (ARM64)
+- Linux 64 bit

+As I only need the project to run on my Windows machine, it won't be tested whether the game *actually* works on all mentioned operating systems.

 Below, you can find a copy of SFML's README.md.

 # CMake SFML Project Template